alexwlchan/alexwlchan.net/src/_drafts/randline.md

 In other Python scripts, I process files as a stream -- look at one line at a time, rather than loading the whole file at once.
 This doesn't make much difference for small files, but it pays off when you have really big files.

-I couldn't think of a good way to take a random sample of a file using streaming, and get a uniform distribution -- but smart people have already thought about this.
+I couldn't think of a good way to take a random sample of a file using streaming, and still get a uniform distribution -- but smart people have already thought about this.
 I did some reading and I found a technique called *reservoir sampling*.
 The introduction in [the Wikipedia article][wikipedia] makes it clear this is exactly what I want: